 Highlights

-Strasbourg, the capital city of Alsace, offers flavors of both France and Germany because of its borderline location.
+Strasbourg, the capital city of Alsace, offers flavors of France and Germany because of its borderline location.
 Enjoy a panoramic tour past the stunning Parc de l’Orangerie, the European Parliament, and the Place de la République before walking through its iconic “La Petite France” district, which appears to have been lifted straight from the pages of a fairytale.
 Wander through these charming streets and past the Cathédrale de Nôtre Dame with its famous astronomical clock.
-Alternatively, the active adventurer can take a guided bike ride through the city and Parc de l’Orangerie.
+Alternatively, the active adventurer can ride a guided bike through the city and Parc de l’Orangerie.

 Day 14: Basel, Switzerland | Disembark | Lucerne